 Where to buy:

-You can find these 2V solar cells all over the net. eBay has quite a few people selling them in bulk.
-You can really use any cell you want, but the big factor is the size.
-The 2V work well in this case though a small round cell would be fun to turn into a Solar Ladybug.
+You can find these solar panels and motors all over the web. eBay has quite a few people selling them in bulk.
+You can use any cell you want, but the big factor is the size.
+The 2V rectangular cells work well in this case, though a small round cell would be fun to turn into a Solar Ladybug.

-You can buy the vibrating motors all over the web.
-They come in various sizes or shapes.
-If you have an old cell phone or pager you can steal the vibrating motor out of it.
+Motors can be bought in various sizes or shapes.
+Alternately, you can steal the vibrating motor out of an old cell phone or pager.
 This will save you $2.

 What to look for